mehulagg/gitlab_test/doc/topics/autodevops/upgrading_auto_deploy_assets.md

+---
+stage: Release
+group: Progressive Delivery
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+type: reference
+---

 # Upgrading deployments for newer Auto Deploy assets (Auto Deploy template, auto-deploy-image and auto-deploy-app chart)

 [Auto Deploy](stages.md#auto-deploy) is a feature to deploy your application to the Kubernetes cluster,